bradtaniguchi/nx-template/libs/common-react/README.md

 - [ ] Icon
 - [ ] List
 - [ ] Header/AppBar
+- [ ] Chip

 Some of these components could be provided in the internal-client if they can't be re-used.
 Otherwise these should be here and defined as a React component so they can be used later in whatever project this template is used for

+Other things we should look into are all related to inputs, like dropdowns and menus.
+These seem to be more advanced though.